johnbocook/SocialDashboard/README.md

-# SocialDashboard
+#OCU Social Media Contest Dashboard

-OCU Social Media Contest Dashboard
+Built with Ruby on Rails, coffeescript and SASS